 Renting a Car in Kawaguchiko

-We hired a car from Toyota Rent a Car near Kawaguchiko Station, however, the booking form was in Japanese which was quite challenging and a bit convulated to navigate.
-Step by step instructions are available here if you’d like to give it a go.
+We hired a car from Toyota Rent a Car near Kawaguchiko Station, however the booking form was in Japanese which was quite challenging and a bit convoluted to navigate.
+Instructions are available here if you’d like to give it a go.

 Getting Around by Bus